cyberbotics/webots-doc/automobile/ackermannvehicle.md

 - `suspension...`: Defines the characteristics of the suspension.
 - `wheelsDampingConstant`: Defines the `dampingConstant` of each wheel joint used to simulate the frictions of the vehicle.
-- `steeringMaxTorque`: Defines the maximum torque applied on the y-axis of the front wheels.
+- `maxSteeringTorque`: Defines the maximum torque applied on the y-axis of the front wheels.
 - `extensionSlot`: Extension slot allowing the user to add other nodes (e.g., sensors, shape of the vehicle, etc.).